-To assess further the accuracy of the SOM method, we compare it with a simple climatology method over the same validation period, as shown in Figure S6.
+To assess the accuracy of the SOM method further, we compare it with a simple climatology method over the same validation period, as shown in Fig. S6.
 Overall, the mean vertical temperature profiles from the SOM method are closer to the observed data than those from the climatology method (Fig. S6a-c).
 As a result, the residuals from the SOM method, calculated by subtracting the filled SOM values from the observed temperatures, are smaller than the climatological residuals.
-Additionally, the standard deviation of the observed temperatures is closer to that of the SOM data, while it differs significantly from the climatological values (Fig. S6d-f).
+Additionally, the standard deviation of the observed temperatures is closer to that of the SOM data, while it differs significantly from that of the climatological values (Fig. S6d-f).
 These findings suggest that the SOM method is more reliable than the climatology method.

 Using the same approach, we examine the accuracy of velocity data gap filling.
-Specifically, we consider the period from 5/2020 to 8/2020, during which velocity data at WATR50 within the depth range of 70-450m are withheld for 90 days.
-For the meridional velocity, R2 and RMSE values between withheld and infill data are 0.63 and 0.12 m s-1, respectively (Fig. 4a).
+Specifically, we consider the period from May to August 2020, during which velocity data at WATR50 within the depth range of 70-450 m are withheld for 90 d.
+For the meridional velocity, the $R^2$ and RMSE values between the withheld and in-filled data are 0.63 and 0.12 m s-1, respectively (Fig. 4a).
 For the zonal component, these values are 0.50 and 0.05 m s-1, respectively (Fig. 4b).
-To determine if the SOM method overfits the data, we withheld velocity data from a different period spanning from 5/2012 to 8/2012.
-The resulting RMSE values for the meridional and zonal velocities are 0.13 and 0.06 m s-1, respectively.
-These findings align with the RMSE from the validation data, indicating that the SOM method effectively avoids overfitting.